- Our Program

-A Running Buddy runs, walks, skips or hops with a GOTR girl during two 5K experiences: on-site at the Practice 5K at her program site on Monday April 29th or Tuesday April 30th (see list of program site dates and times here.) and at the Girls on the Run 5K in Seward Park on Saturday, May 18th.
+A Running Buddy runs, walks, skips or hops with a GOTR girl during two 5K experiences: on-site at the Practice 5K at her program site (on Monday 11/18 or Tuesday 11/19) and at the Girls on the Run 5K in Seward Park on Saturday, 12/7.
 That means keeping pace with the girl, ensuring her safety, and cheering her on!

 What are the requirements?

 Can males volunteer as Running Buddies?